CoronaWire/ScraperLambda/README.md

 AND schemaname != 'information_schema';
 ```

+Show all records in ModerationTable
 `SELECT * FROM ModerationTable;`

+Delete Records
+`DELETE FROM ModerationTable WHERE ARTICLE_ID='article1';`

+Force Delete Table
+`DROP TABLE ModerationTable`

 ### When modifying the AWS Lambda instance (Deprecated)
 Note: AWS Lambda instances do not contain python packages that are installed locally.
 Therefore, python scripts cannot be zipped and uploaded directly.